Anxiety Guide to Comic Con

 Know when to leave

-I know you’ll want to have as much fun as possible but you also need to know when the right time to leave is.
+I know you’ll want to have as much fun as possible but you also need to know when it’s time to.
 No fandom is worth triggering your anxiety for.
+You can always go back again when you’re feeling more relaxed, or even try one of the chill-out areas (if there is one).

 How do you cope with comic con (or similar events) with anxiety?
 Let me know in the comments.